Swiss Markets review

 Swiss Markets does not offer the MetaTrader 4 (MT4), MetaTrader 5 (MT5) or cTrader trading platforms.

-Swiss Markets offer an their own custom trading platform developed and tested in house.
-The Swiss Markets trading platform allows traders to track their portfolios, track the current markets, locate trade ideas and place trades.
+Swiss Markets offers its custom trading platform developed and tested in-house.
+The Swiss Markets trading platform allows traders to track their portfolios and the current markets, locate trade ideas and place trades.

-With Swiss Markets you can look for and examine opportunities with actionable research and stock evaluations.
-Get streaming real-time information on the Swiss Markets platform including news and quotes.
+With Swiss Markets, you can examine opportunities with actionable research and stock evaluations.
+Get streaming real-time information on the Swiss Markets platform, including news and quotes.
 Discover possible trades with the strong charting tools found with Swiss Markets.
 Swiss Markets is available as downloadable applications or online through the cloud.
 Monitor your orders with Swiss Markets and receive breaking news in your positions.

-Below we give an overview on the account types that Swiss Markets offer.
-Whatever you are looking to trade the varying Swiss Markets account types will be able to provide you with what you need.
+Below we give an overview of the account types that Swiss Markets offer.
+Whatever you are looking to trade, the varying Swiss Markets account types will be able to provide you with what you need.

 Your capital is at risk